elydre/profanOS/README.md

 The main ports (more information in the [ports](#major-ports) section) are not included in the repo source code but are easily downloadable with `make addons disk`.

-### Build images
+### Automated build

-You can also download the build images from the repo [profanOS-build](https://github.com/esolangs/profanOS-build) or the [latest release](https://github.com/elydre/profanOS/releases/tag/latest)
+You can download the build images from the repo [profanOS-build](https://github.com/esolangs/profanOS-build) or the [latest release](https://github.com/elydre/profanOS/releases/tag/latest)

 ```bash
 # Run the iso image in qemu